 If you’re a tradie working independently in people’s homes, however, and you decide what you wear, these are a great option.

 Do you jog?
 Run?
 Walk the dog?
 Maybe early morning or in the evening?
-Be seen in pink or blue!

 Do you have Tiny Tradies who just want to have a shirt like yours?